MarcelvanderPoel/Udacity-Data-Analyst-Nano-Degree/P6/README.md

 ## Design

-In my first design I planned to use a stacked bar to who the difference between for all three groups (male, female, child) in survival rate.
+In my first design (see jpg file) I planned to use a stacked bar to who the difference between for all three groups (male, female, child) in survival rate.
 Bar charts are well suited to compare categorical data.
-Based on feedback I got i changed this to a simple bar chart.
 To better compare the three groups, I calculated the survival rate in percentages, instead of using the actual number of people who survived and died.
 Using the actual numbers would have made it difficult to compare the groups.
 I am adding a title "The survival rate on board of the Titanic".

 ## Feedback

+The reviewers were my daughter (reviewer #1), my wife (reviewer #2) and a colleague (reviewer #3) and of course the reviewer from Udacity.
-My plan to use a stacked bar chart was considered by my reviewers as unnecessary, since only two values are stacked.
+My design to use a stacked bar chart was considered by my daughter (reviewer # 1) as unnecessary, since only two values are stacked.
 A simple bar chart gives a much cleaner and more focused chart.
-At first I used grey to color the bars, a lot of people wanted some color, steelblue was best received.
+At first I used grey to color the bars, all my reviewers wanted some color, steelblue was best received.
 At that point I also decided to emphasize the male group by using lightsteelblue for the other two bars.
+My daughter and wife preferred to display a survival rate, where originally I planned to display a death rate.
+They felt it the low bar on males gave a much stronger message.
-Finally, the title was not enough for everybody to understand which message I was trying to present.
+The title was not enough for my colleague to understand which message I was trying to present.
 So I changed it and added a lead text.
+I also used red and green in the tooltip for easy recognition of the data after feedback from my colleague.

 ## Resources